Tsinghua University – University of Amsterdam Joint Research Centre for Logic

 Contributed Papers

-Abstracts should be submitted via Easychair: https://easychair.org/conferences/?conf=tllm2024
+Abstracts should be submitted via Easychair:

 Important dates

-Deadline for submitting abstracts: November 25, 2023.
+Deadline for submitting abstracts: November 15, 2025

-Notification of acceptance: December 15, 2023.
+Notification of acceptance: December 15, 2025

 Registration fee

-Earlier workshops had no registration fee, since they were mostly online, but for this onsite workshop there is a small registration fee, to cover some of the costs.
+There is a small registration fee, to cover some of the costs.

-Jo-wang Lin (Academia Sinica)
+Jowang Lin (Academia Sinica)

 Fenrong Liu (Tsinghua University)